REDESIGNING INSIGHT GLOBAL'S CRM TOOL

 My learnings

-Collaborating with industry experts helped me understand how different stakeholders perceive the same problem.
+Working with Industry experts helped me understand how different stakeholders perceive the same problem.
 Learned how to manage their expectations while addressing design requirements.

 Who are we Building for ?